dodslaser/dodslaser.github.io/_posts/2017-08-27-Almost-Booting-the-Gameboy-with-a-Custom-Logo.md

 0124 : BB BB 67 63 6E 0E EC CC DD DC 99 9F BB B9 33 3E
 ```

 This code is the same for all Gameboy games and has to be present or the bootloader will hang.
-Something interesting will happen before it hangs though.
-The bootloader will run all the way to the di-ding even if everything is invalid, so we can create a ROM filled with all bytes set to `00`  and it will still do *something*.
+However, the bootloader will run all the way to the di-ding even if everything is invalid, so we can create a ROM filled with all bytes set to `00`  and it will still do *something*.
 We need at least 336 (014F) bytes or the ROM won't boot at all, since part of the header would be missing.

 Here's our rom: